 The object to image distance OID is then the SID minus the source to object distance.

 So, that gives us our geometric blurring or the level of the unsharpness due to the focal spot.
-You can do simple calculations if for instance, imagine the focal spot had a size of 3 millimeters.
+You can do simple calculations if for instance, the focal spot has a size of 3 millimeters.
 Imagine that the object that were interested in, was halfway in between our x-ray tube and our imaging plane where our detector sits.
 So, if our object is halfway in between, then these two are going to be the same and if the focal spot that we said was three millimeters, then the unsharpeness of the detector is three millimeters.

-You can do different calculations depending on if you change the magnification to see how that affects the penumbra.
 As the object is moved closer to the source (leaving the source to image plane fixed) the penumbra becomes larger.
 Luckily, the rest of the image becomes larger as well.